Please rotate your device!

 The wind direction is to be considered for several reasons :

-• First, the high velocities of wind are observed more frequently in certain direction sectors; the directional factor accounts for this by authorizing a reduction when the wind comes from a direction where the probability of occurrence of strong winds is less.
+First, the high velocities of wind are observed more frequently in certain direction sectors; the directional factor accounts for this by authorizing a reduction when the wind comes from a direction where the probability of occurrence of strong winds is less.

-• On the other hand, the orography and the roughness of the terrain generally vary with the direction of the wind.
+On the other hand, the orography and the roughness of the terrain generally vary with the direction of the wind.

-• Finally, the pressure or force coefficients depend on the direction of the wind relative to the construction.
+Finally, the pressure or force coefficients depend on the direction of the wind relative to the construction.

 How to calculate peak velocity pressure by wind direction ?

 For the calculation of wind actions, only a few wind directions are considered; for example the normal directions to the facades in the case of buildings.
+To accurately determine the peak velocity pressure, you will have to take into account many parameters such as :

-• the wind zone according to the map taken from the national annex to the Eurocode 1 part 1-4.
+the wind zone according to the map taken from the national annex to the Eurocode 1 part 1-4.

-• the annual probability of exceedence by calculating the basic wind velocity vb with a return period equivalent to the design working life of your building.
+the annual probability of exceedence by calculating the basic wind velocity vb with a return period equivalent to the design working life of your building.

-• the roughness factor cr(z), to take into account the effect of the environment (vegetation / urbanization).
+the roughness factor Cr(z) , to take into account the effect of the environment (vegetation / urbanization).

-• the orography factor co(z), to take in account the effect of terrain relief.
+the orography factor co(z) , to take in account the effect of terrain relief.

 Then you can calculate the wind peak velocity pressure:

-• qp is the pressure in newtons per square meter (N/m2).
+qp is the pressure in newtons per square meter (N/m²)

-• Iv(z) is the turbulence intensity, at height z, defined as the standard deviation of the turbulence divided by the mean wind velocity.
+Iv(z) is the turbulence intensity, at height z, defined as the standard deviation of the turbulence divided by the mean wind velocity.

-• ρ is the air density in kilogram per cubic meter (kg/m3).
+ρ is the air density in kilogram per cubic meter (kg/m3)

-• ce is the exposure factor: , with the basic velocity pressure
+ce is the exposure factor : , with the basic velocity pressure

 How to calculate wind velocity from pressure ?